store Skip to content

 “I’m sorry,” she sensed my discontent.
 “But no…nothing….what am I s’pose to feel?

-How does one go about telling their wife they have abandoned their senses?
+How does one go about telling their wife they've abandoned their senses?

 “I know, well…this is…all, well just beyond belief.”
 I could think of no words which aptly captured the insanity of this day.
 None.
 Except one.
 “Sasha,” I whispered under my breath.
 The dogs were quietly attentive as if making note of the conversation.